 This is a common differentiator, although some folks don’t think of it as such.
 Perhaps you work exclusively with the largest companies in the world.
 Contrast that with a firm that focuses on solo practitioners.
-Either firm could have a competitive advantage over the firm that serves clients of all sizes.
+Either firm could have a competitive advantage over a firm that serves clients of all sizes.

 7. All of your staff shares a specific characteristic or credential.

 Everyone feels like they have a great team.
 So it’s tough to make that stick as a differentiator.
-But what if all of your programmers hold PhDs in Computer Science?
+But what if all of your programmers hold PhDs in computer science?
 That is both provable and meaningful to a potential client.
 Or perhaps all your project managers are PMPs.
 Not as distinctive, but also provable and relevant.